naofireblade/homebridge-neato/README.md

 # homebridge-neato

 This is a plugin to control your [Neato](https://www.neatorobotics.com/) vacuum robot.
+You can download it via [npm](https://www.npmjs.com/package/homebridge-neato).

+# Features

+- Start and pause cleaning
+- Return to base
+- Enable and disable schedule
+- Enable and disable eco mode
+- Get battery info

 # Installation